Don't Call It Love (film)

 Don't Call It Love is a 1923 American silent romantic comedy film directed by William C. deMille and written by Clara Beranger and Julian Street based upon the play Rita Coventry by Hubert Osborne.
 The film stars Agnes Ayres, Jack Holt, Nita Naldi, Theodore Kosloff, Rod La Rocque, and Robert Edeson.
 The film was released on December 24, 1923, by Paramount Pictures.

 Plot

 As described in a film magazine review, vampish opera diva Rita Coventry is attracted to wealthy New Yorker Richard Parrish and determines to add him to her long list of admirers, much to the annoyance of her conductor Luigi Busini, who is jealous of the many loves of his star.
 Richard is easily led on, too easily, in fact.
 While the two are at Atlantic City, Rita promptly forgets his presence when Patrick Delaney, a young piano tuner, plays one of his compositions to her.
 She rushes back to New York City to arrange a hearing for him.
-Meanwhile Alice Meldrum, an unassuming young woman who really loves Richard, hears of his infatuation.
+Meanwhile, Alice Meldrum, an unassuming young woman who really loves Richard, hears of his infatuation.
 Her friend Clara Proctor advises her to play Richard instead of allowing him to take her as a matter of course.
 However, when Richard returns, Alice cannot deny him her love.

 Cast

+Preservation

+With no prints of Don't Call It Love located in any film archives, it is considered a lost film.